lichfiet/file-explorer-web/README.md

 # file-explorer-web (Main Project Page)

 This is the front-end website for my file explorer project.
-It's a single page web application that allows you to interact with multiple file storage and retrieval apps from one site.
-It currently supports: *S3 and FTP* as file storage types.
+It's a single page web application that provides a UI to interact with S3 Object storage.

 *A live preview of this project is running at  [files.trevorlichfield.com](https://files.trevorlichfield.com)*